RadionBik/ML-based-network-traffic-classifier/README.md

 etc.) and configure their parameter search space via `.yaml` configs.

-* Basic examples of pytorch classifiers and new generative transformer framework that can be used for building of traffic generators and classifiers.
+* Basic examples of pytorch classifiers and new generative transformer framework that can be used for building traffic generators and classifiers.

 * Option for experiment tracking with Neptune.

 ## Project structure

-* `flow_parsing` contains scripts for converting a PCAP-file into a `.csv` file with features and labels (obtained from `NFStream`).
+* `flow_parsing` contains scripts for parsing flow features and labels from `.pcap` into `.csv` via `NFStream`.
 It can be used for exporting raw per-flow packet-features (e.g. packet/payload sizes, timestamps, various packet-fields) in a numpy array, as well as derivative statistics, such as feature percentiles, etc.